Alainel27/Alainel27/README.md

 <h3 align="center">Hey, my name is Alan Zaharia and I'm a third year studying BSc(Hons) in Applied Computing focusing on Forensics and Security.</h3>

 🔊About me
-- I'm currently studying in SETU Waterford, I just turned 19 years old.
+- I'm currently studying in SETU Waterford and I just turned 19 years old.

 The modules I'm currently studying in my third year include: